 Mixed age couples

-If you are in a mixed age couple and are receiving Pension Credit or Housing Benefit on 14 May 2019, you will stay on those benefits as long as your circumstances remain the same and there is no break in your claim.
+If you are in a mixed age couple and are receiving Pension Credit and/or Housing Benefit on 14 May 2019, you will stay on those benefits as long as your circumstances remain the same and there is no break in your claim.

 Claim Universal Credit

 If you claim Universal Credit your rent costs will normally be included as part of your claim, so you will not normally need to claim Housing Benefit / Local Housing Allowance separately.

 However there are some exceptions to this eg. if you live in supported accommodation.